 Bigg Boss 13 Is Disappointing & Irritating; Contestants Seem Desperate For Footage!

 Finally, Bigg Boss 13 has begun!
-The makers of the show created a huge hype around the show by not revealing the contestants until they entered the Bigg Boss 13 house.
+The makers of the show created a huge hype by not revealing the contestants until they entered the Bigg Boss 13 house.
 This time, there is no theme and it is being said that Bigg Boss 13 will have two finales, which sounds interesting!
-The competition began from yesterday and the 'maalkin', Ameesha Patel gave tasks to the contestants.
-Although this time, the makers had lined-up an interesting set of contestants and the 'maalkin' concept seemed unique, the first episode seemed boring and irritating.
+The competition began yesterday and the 'maalkin', Ameesha Patel gave tasks to the contestants.
+Although this time, the makers had lined up an interesting set of contestants and the 'maalkin' concept seemed unique; the first episode seemed boring and irritating.

 Contestants Desperate For Footage